 With wild tiger numbers as low as 3,200, direct, targeted poaching of tigers is the most immediate danger for the species today.
 However, a serious contributing factor to the plight of the tiger is the widespread decline of its forest larder – the deer, wild pigs and wild cattle such as the Gaur.

-One tiger needs to eat the equivalent of a medium size deer every week to survive and without adequate food, the tiger population declines very fast.
-Too many forests of Asia are classed as ‘empty forests” – the trees are there but the animals are gone.
-Anti-poaching efforts therefore must be targeted at protecting both the tiger and its prey.
+One tiger needs to eat the equivalent of a medium-sized deer every week to survive.
+Without adequate food, the tiger population declines very fast.
+Too many forests of Asia are classed as ‘empty forests”.
+The trees are there but the animals are gone.
+Anti-poaching efforts, therefore, must be targeted at protecting both the tiger and its prey.

 Brought to you by WWF.